jgadsden/jgadsden/README.md

-💬 Ask me anything on [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) threat modeling tool
+💬 Ask me anything on [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) threat modeling tool, I am one of the leaders for this [OWASP](https://owasp.org) project
 I am also the editor for the OWASP [OWASP Secure Coding Practices](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/) Quick Reference Guide

 <!--